adib/BSAudioLightController/README.md

 # Time Light Tester

-Tester app and driver of the [Time-a-Light](http://www.time-a-light.com) traffic light device.
+Tester app and driver of the [Time-a-Light](http://www.time-a-light.com) traffic light device, for iOS and OS X.

 ## Setup